Thanks to Lou for suggesting our Baby Name of the Day.

 What’s certain is that Peyton Place launched Farrow’s career, and put both Allison and Mia on parents’ radar as potential girls’ names.

 Already rising, Allison would reach the Top 100 in the next decade, and didn’t slow down for years.
-Alison, too, climbed.
+One-L Alison climbed, too.
 But it was the actor’s given name that really took off.

 While Farrow stayed in the spotlight, for her acting, her high-profile marriages, and her humanitarian efforts, her given name dipped in the 1970s and 80s.

-And then came a trio of high profile uses that pushed this name back into the spotlight.
+And then came a trio of high profile uses that pushed the baby name Mia back into the spotlight.

 Pulp Fiction racked up plenty of box office accolades following its 1994 release.
 Uma Thurman wore a black bob to play Mrs. Mia Wallace.
 She featured in all the movie posters, lending the name an edge.

 In the year 2000, when the baby name Mia had reached a respectable #93, Meg Cabot published her first Princess Diaries novel.
 A big screen adaptation quickly followed, starring a young Anne Hathaway as reluctant ruler-in-training Amelia “Mia” Thermopolis.
 The world went wild for Genovia’s heir apparent in 2001.

 By 2003, the name reached #43.
 It entered the US Top Ten in 2009, and has been there ever since.

-Like many a popular name, Mia benefits from broad appeal.
+Like many a popular choice, the baby name Mia benefits from broad appeal.
 It works in Spanish, too, and a handful of pop culture references from both languages have helped increase the name’s use.
 There’s even a member of the extended British royal family: Mia Grace Tindall, one of the Queen Elizabeth II’s great-grandchildren.

 Beyond the English and Spanish speaking worlds, Mia has recently appeared in the Top 100 names of the Czech Republic, France, Hungary, Italy, the Netherlands, and Norway just to name a few.